 Cornerstone’s other crippling flaw was, ironically given its tagline, its lack of programmability.
 Ease of use is a wonderful thing, but there comes a time when you need to just write a script to get something more complicated done.
 In Cornerstone, this was impossible.
 Just months after its release a company called Ansa Software debuted Paradox, a database which for $700 offered similar ease of use along with a built-in programming language for more complicated tasks and the speed benefits of native execution.
 If there was a final nail in Cornerstone’s coffin, this was it.

 Given Cornerstone’s strengths and weaknesses, Infocom might have done much better to position it as a consumer-level application, sort of a “database for the rest of us” for lighter users like the aforementioned dentist and veterinarian, and even for home users who just wanted to keep track of a stamp or record collection.
 With the home market still divided among at least half a dozen commercially viable but incompatible platforms, its cross-platform portability could have been a real asset here.
 Infocom did make a last desperate gesture in that direction long after it became clear that Cornerstone would not be challenging dBase III, reducing the price to $100 and promoting it in The New Zork Times as a way for writers to keep track of their sources, for a church to keep track of its congregation (pull out all single members aged between 21 and 30 and invite them to a Young Singles dance!), for a softball league to keep track of its schedule and teams and players — or, yes, for a stamp collector to keep tabs on her collection.
 As Infocom at last admitted, “Many of the people who would most benefit from Cornerstone just couldn’t afford it [at the original price].”
-But by then Vezza and the rest of Business Products was gone, Infocom just trying to get something — anything — out of a failed product.
-To the list of Vezza’s mistakes must be added his lack of flexibility and his determination to compete only head-to-head with the big boys rather than seeking out the cracks and seams in the market.
+But by then Vezza and the rest of Business Products was gone, and Infocom was just trying to get something — anything — out of a failed product.
+To the list of Vezza’s mistakes must thus be added his lack of flexibility and his determination to compete only head-to-head with the big boys rather than seeking out the cracks and seams in the market.

 Another one for the list: Infocom signed the lease for their new digs on CambridgePark Drive, which carried with them a rent of more than $600,000 per year, six weeks before releasing Cornerstone, and months before they’d have any clear idea of how much of a success it would be.
 As the Smiths once sang, “You Just Haven’t Earned It Yet, Baby.”
 They were simply assuming it would be a hit, and, what with the rent and all the debt, essentially betting the company on that assumption.